| Lesson 1 | Writing Data Using Java Streams |

 try {

-// create a new file output stream
+// Create a file output stream

 FileOutputStream fos = new FileOutputStream("output.txt");